DamnWidget/anaconda/README.md

 Supported platforms
 -------------------

-Anaconda has been tested in Linux, Windows and Mac OS X with possitive results.
+Anaconda has been tested in Linux, Windows and Mac OS X with positive results.
 I don't have any way to test the plugin in Mac OS X so I depend completely on the community for this task.
-Several users tested the plugin in Mac OS X with really possitive feedback.
+Several users tested the plugin in Mac OS X with really positive feedback.

 The status of the plugin in the different platforms is: